Srashti13/Sensitivity-Analysis/README.md

 - Floyd Warshall Algorithm

 ### Sensitivity Analysis:
-The technique used to determine how independent variable values will impact a particular dependent variable under a given set ofassumptions is defined as sensitive analysis.
+The technique used to determine how independent variable values will impact a particular dependent variable under a given set of assumptions is defined as sensitive analysis.

 Its importance is that it helps in identifying the key variables that are major influence in the cost and benefits of the project.